Hormortee/Hormortee/README.md

 - 👋 Hi, I’m @Hormortee
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning a couple of things trying find my fit arroun programming.
+- 🌱 I’m currently learning a couple of things trying to find my fit around programming.
 - 💞️ I’m looking to collaborate on anything at all that can be helpful to my growth
 - 📫 How to reach me via Mail omotarakeji@gmail.com